kshahnazari1998/SmartDota-Public/1_Database_builder/README.md

 When setting up MySQL, select version 8.0.20; using the newer versions would probably not break the system because basic SQL commands are being used in the scripts.
 Make sure the name of the database you create is called `Data`

 After setting up the database, either copy and paste the SQL code in this folder and execute or use an interface to upload the file and then execute the commands.

+Have your host address, username and password ready as needed in the next step of the deployment.